© Copyright OYC 2021. All Rights Reserved.

 Lauri Collier is the director of the LA Opportunity Youth Collaborative.
 Lauri has over 20 years of experience working with vulnerable populations, and her expertise is working with child-welfare programs serving transition age youth.
 Previously, as vice-president of housing and operations at St. Anne’s, she worked in collaboration with DCFS Youth Development Services to bring the Transitional Housing Plus (THP+) funding stream into Los Angeles County in partnership with DCFS and licensed one of the first Transitional Housing Plus Foster Care (THP+FC) housing programs in Los Angeles County.
 She also served as the director of the Los Angeles Transition Age Youth Collaborative, which developed an evidence-based, trauma informed, work-force development curriculum in collaboration with Columbia University School of Social Work’s Workplace Center.
 She expanded the reach of work readiness curriculum by and partnering with over 15 community-based organizations, and the curriculum is currently being embedded into the public workforce system.

-Brisia Gutierrez is currently the Outreach and Engagement Fellow for the L.A.
+Brisia Gutierrez is currently the Systems Change Project Coordinator for the L.A.
 Opportunity Youth Collaborative and is now Co-Chair of the DCFS Director’s Advisory Council.
 Brisia graduated from California State University, Long Beach with a B.A. in Psychology and Political Science, and a minor in Women’s, Gender, and Sexuality Studies.
 Brisia is a former foster youth who is extremely passionate about uplifting the voices of foster youth and working with foster youth to shift power and leadership to those most affected by the system.

 Building Ecosystems for Youth Opportunity (BEYO) Student Intern